patillacode/pimpositor/README.md

 # pimpositor
-Simple website that accepts a picture, runs a compositor over it and gives it back.
+Simple website that pimps your pics!